A tutorial on spatiotemporal partially observed Markov process models via the R package spatPomp: Likelihood evaluation

 We call $\vec{\mu} (\vec{x},s,t\giventh\vectheta)$ a {\it deterministic trajectory} associated with $\vec{X}(t)$.
 For a continuous time SpatPOMP model, this trajectory is typically the solution to a system of differential equations that define a vector field called the {\it skeleton} \citep{Tong1990}.
-In \pkg{spatPomp}, the argument to \code{skeleton} is a map or vector field which is numerically solved to obtain $\vec{\mu}(\vec{x},s,t\giventh\vectheta)$.
-It can be specified using complied \proglang{C} code via a \Csnippet argument to \code{spatPomp}, as demonstrated in Section \ref{sec:measles}.
-The forecast spread around this point prediction is given by the simulated bootstrap residuals constructed in step~\ref{alg:girf:guide:resid}.
+The skeleton is specified by a Csnippet filling the \code{skeleton} argument to \code{spatPomp()}.
+The forecast spread around this deterministic prediction is given by the simulated bootstrap residuals constructed in step~\ref{alg:girf:guide:resid}.